A descent principle for compactly supported extensions of functors: Applications

-where the horizontal rows are (co)fiber sequences because of the localisation property.
-In a stable $\infty$-category, a square is a pullback square if and only if the cofibers of either of the pairs of parallel arrows are equivalent.
+where the horizontal rows are (co)fibre sequences because of the localisation property.
+In a stable $\infty$-category, a square is a pullback square if and only if the cofibres of either of the pairs of parallel arrows are equivalent.
 This is clearly the case here. \end{proof}

-A use of these two general facts is illustrated by the following example.
-With Theorem \ref{thmmain} we can recover the weight complex $W(X)$, which is defined in \cite{gilletsoule} as an object in the homotopy category $\textup{Ho}(\mathbf{M})$ of bounded complexes in $\mathbf{M}$, the category of pure effective Chow motives.
+A use of Proposition \ref{propMV} and Proposition \ref{propkunneth} is illustrated by the following proposition, which recovers the weight complex $W(X)$ for a variety $X$, as defined in \cite{gilletsoule}.
+Let $\mathbf{M}$ be the category of pure effective Chow motives.
 Let $K^b(\mathbf{M})$ be the category of bounded complexes of motives, localised at homotopy equivalences.
-We start with the functor $\smcomp^\op \to K^b(\mathbf{M})$ taking a smooth and compact variety $X$ to the complex
+Let